335015939hi/dumbos-platform_hardware_interfaces/security/rkp/README.md

 1. (Preferred, recommended) The device OEM extracts the UDS\_pub from each device they manufacture and uploads the public keys to a backend server.

-1. The device OEM signs the UDS\_pub and stores the certificates on the device rather than uploading a UDS\_pub for every device immediately.
+1. The device OEM certifies the UDS\_pub using an x.509 certificate chain then stores the chain on the device rather than uploading a UDS\_pub for every device immediately.
 However, there are many disadvantages and costs associated with this option as the OEM will need to pass a security audit of their factory's physical security, CA and HSM configuration, and incident response processes before the OEM's public key is registered with the provisioning server.

 Note that in the full elaboration of this plan, UDS\_pub is not the key used to sign certificate requests.
 Instead, UDS\_pub is just the first public key in a